 XBRL is here to SUPPORT accountants and regulators.
-After all, even importing financial data for the preparation of XBRL reports requires human intervention.
+After all, even importing financial data for preparing XBRL reports requires human intervention.
 Every step of the XBRL preparation, from importing data to tagging and final conversion, is controlled by humans.
 All XBRL does is make it easy for resources to compile, convert, and analyze this financial data to make data-driven decisions.

-What People Think XBRL Is and What it Actually Is
+What Do People Think XBRL Is and What it Is?

 - People think XBRL is a new accounting concept.

 - They think it’s an additional financial burden for businesses.